...

 Avoid Over-Seasoning

-It is important to season your brisket before smoking.
-When creating a seasoning mixture, stick to the basic three: salt, pepper, and garlic.
+It’s important to season your brisket just before smoking.
+If you are creating a seasoning mixture, stick to the essentials: salt, pepper, and garlic.

 Prepare the Smoker

-Once you reach the ideal smoking temperature, slow smoke it and give it 8 to 12 hours.
-The ideal length is about one hour of cooking time for every pound of meat.
-Therefore, the bigger the cut of brisket, the longer it takes to smoke.
+After you’ve reached your ideal smoking temperature, you can slow-smoke it for 8 or 12 hours.
+The optimal cooking time should be about an hour per pound of meat.
+Thus, the greater the cut of brisket, the longer it’ll take to smoke.

 Smoke With the Fat Side Up